SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Joining-Forming-Network/Module4.md

 </div>
 </br>

-Note: The sections below (invisible by default, click the heading to view the details) describe in detail about how to programming the install code, you can skip it and go to **6.2 Form centralized network on Light (Coordinator) device** if you don't want spend much time on that.
+Note: The sections below (invisible by default, click the heading to view the details) describe in detail how to program the install code.
+You can skip it and go to **6.2 Form centralized network on Light (Coordinator) device** if you don't want spend much time on that.

 <details>
   <summary> Show/Hide detail about how to program the install code (non-required) </summary>